 We came back from Paris few days ago.
 We heard it’s the city of artists, the city of love, the infamous French capital.
-We were there for 5 days from 26th till 30th Nov 2013.
+We spent 3 days in Paris.
 Paris sightseeing was our dream for a long time, so we were very excited for this trip.
 We’ve heard there are so many amazing things to do in Paris!

 We flew to Paris with the attitude that we’ll love it like so many other people before us .
 Unfortunately, we are not excited about this city .
 It is very nice, but in our opinion, it should never even compete with London, Berlin or Venice.

 We think that Paris is highly overrated!
 However, we will write a little something about our trip, give you tips on how to travel cheaply and have fun .

 1. France and Paris.